MacdonaldRobinson/Wordpress-Auto-Detect-Site-Url/README.md

 So I decided to write the below code to the wp-config.php file, which adds the ability to dynamicly switch the urls at runtime.

-It also contains code showing how you can switch dbs based on different host names.
+It also contains code showing how you can switch the DB connection string based on different hostnames / urls.

 ```php
 $port = ':'.$_SERVER["SERVER_PORT"];